vivekascoder/skull/content/articles/onchain-game.md

 ```

 3. Play Match entry point
    This will be called by any one of the players of the game to play the game.
-It will call the call the oracal contract to get the random number and based on that the winner will be decided.
+It will call the call the oracle contract to get the random number and based on that the winner will be decided.

 ```py
 @sp.entry_point